 With your cylinder in place on the Rotary Attachment, select the Jog menu and move the lens carriage above the cylinder.
-Check your focus with the Manual Focus Gauge, or by using the plunger to focus by pressing the Auto Focus button on the Jog menu.
+Check your focus with the Manual Focus Gauge.

-To check that the focus is even across the entire surface, use the focus gauge while jogging the carriage back and forth across your cylinder.
+To check that the focus is even across the entire surface, use the manual focus gauge while jogging the carriage back and forth across your cylinder.